opendi-org/roles-user-stories/index.md

 ### Decision Monitor

-I track a Causal Decision Model that has been used by a Decision Maker as it is updated with new evidence of outcomes, externals, and other decision element values.
-My primary interest is identifying whether the likelihood of achieving the Decision Maker's desired outcomes has substantively changed.
+I track a Causal Decision Model that has been used by a Decision Maker as it is updated with new evidence of outcomes, externals, and other decision element values _after_ an Action is taken.
+My primary interest is identifying whether the likelihood of achieving the Decision Maker's desired outcomes has substantively changed, and therefore to possibly trigger a re-examination of the decision.

 [Link: Decision Monitor (Full Role Description).](./Roles/Decision%20Monitor.md)

 ### Decision Quality Assurance Manager

-I provide oversight at every stage of the DI process, to ensure that models and simulations are authored, run, and monitored in such a way that they are fit for purpose.
+I provide oversight to a project that includes DI, to ensure that models and simulations are authored, run, and monitored in such a way that they are fit for purpose.

 [Link: Quality Assurance Manager (Full Role Description).](Decision%20Quality%20Assurance%20Manager.md)

 ## About this document

 ### Status of this document
 At this point in time, this document is the first in an expected series of OpenDI standards publications.
-It has been drafted by the OpenDI founders (DLR and LP so far) and others (IK) in advance of a planned review by a small team before being released for public comment.
+It has been drafted by the OpenDI founders (DLR and LP so far) and others (IK) in preparation for public comment.

 Generally speaking, we feel that the list of user roles is quite complete, and we are in the process of refining the user stories associated with each role.
 This document does not, however, at the current time, list the specific chronological steps in each user story.
-We're not sure if it ever will; this is an open question atm.
+We're not sure if it ever will; this is an open question at this time.
+Feedback is welcome.

 ### OpenDI compliance
 At the time of this writing, there is no formal assessment procedure nor criteria for what it means for software to be "OpenDI compliant".
 We expect that this will remain the case for the foreseeable future.

 ### Known Issues
-This section exists to handle cases where we want to inform the community that we are aware of high-profile issues with the relased version of the documentation.

-For up-to-date issues, to-do items, etc., see this repository's [issues](https://github.com/opendi-org/user-stories-internal/issues) page.

-### Document History

-* (v0.0.4): 04/10/2024--05/07/2024: Refactored document, splitting content across multiple files: individual role files, separate glossary doc, OpenDI intro doc, overview doc.
-Done by Isaac Kellogg (isaac.kellogg@quantellia.com)
-* (v0.0.3): 03/10/2024--03/31/2024: Updated entire document top to bottom, ready for review (lorien.pratt@quantellia.com)
-* v0.0.2: 01/23/2024--02/07/2024: Revision by Dave Roberts (dlrober4@ncsu.edu).
-* v0.0.1: 07/31/2023--08/03/2023: Review by Dave Roberts (dlrober4@ncsu.edu), Lorien Pratt (lorien.pratt@quantellia.com), Nadine Malcolm (nadine.Malcolm@quantellia.com), and Mark Zangari (mark.zangari@quantellia.com).
-* v0.0.0: 07/2023: Initial drafting by Dave Roberts (dlrober4@ncsu.edu), based on discussion with Lorien Pratt (lorien.pratt@quantellia.com) and Nadine Malcolm (nadine.Malcolm@quantellia.com) as memorialized [here](https://docs.google.com/document/d/1btub6XIUhmhT1yEhVIGpuEwEVdhalEUd7TpbYk_aMbQ/edit).
+This repository's [issues](https://github.com/opendi-org/user-stories-internal/issues) page describes known issues with this document.